vinceskahan/v5wiki/Transfer-from-sqlite-to-MySQL.md

 1. Use the command line utility `sqlite3` to dump the contents of the sqlite database to a file, then massage the file, then upload its contents to MySQL using the utility `mysql`; or
 2. Use the `wee_database` utility to transfer the sqlite archive to a MySQL database.

 The first is more general and can be done independently of WeeWX.
 The second is simpler, but requires access to a WeeWX installation.
-It also tends to be faster, although it can place large memory demands on your machine.
+It also tends to be faster because the entire transfer is done as a single transaction.

-# Using sqlite3 and mysql commands
+# Using `sqlite3` and `mysql` commands

 For approach #1, first dump the sqlite database using the utility `sqlite3`.
 Adjust the path to the sqlite3 database, `weewx.sdb`, as necessary.
 Note: you may have to install `sqlite3` first.